 Counterfeiting has been around for centuries, but the pandemic has given counterfeiters a major boost.
 With the global economy in disarray, counterfeiters have been able to take advantage of people’s desperation and the lack of safety regulations.
 According to the Organization for Economic Co-operation and Development (OECD), global trade in counterfeit goods was estimated at over half a trillion US dollars in 2020, with countries like China and India seeing surges in production.

 Designer goods are easy to replicate but difficult to distinguish.
 Gucci, Supreme, Louis Vuitton and Rolex are the most counterfeited products in the luxury market.
-Such industries lose out on profits when people opt for buying fake products instead of real ones.
+Such industries lose out on profits when people opt to buy fake products instead of real ones.

 Counterfeiting also affects the environment, as they often use low-quality materials and cut corners when it comes to safety regulations, which means that consumers are exposed to hazardous products.
 Furthermore, it reduces wages and job opportunities as it takes away potential profits from legitimate businesses.